neomantra/terraform-docker-mirror/README.md

 This Terraform module ensures that a source Docker image is mirrored to the specified Docker registry, copying image `source_prefix/image_name:image-tag` to `dest_prefix/image_name:image_tag`.

 It requires a [Terraform Docker Provider](https://www.terraform.io/docs/providers/docker/index.html) to be configured, as well as a Docker daemon running on the Terraform-local machine.
+Note you may need to setup  authentication or run `docker login` to access private registries.

 ### Motivation